james2doyle/ohdoylerules.com/content/snippets/wordpress-via-command-line.md

-/*
+---
-Title: Get Wordpress via Command Line
+Title: "Get Wordpress via Command Line"
-Description: Download and unzip the latest Wordpress version, all via command line
+Description: "Download and unzip the latest Wordpress version, all via command line"
-Date: 2013-11-21
+Date: "2013-11-21"
-Category: Snippets,Web
+Category: "Snippets"
-Template: post
+Template: "post"
-Keywords: wordpress, install, bash, shell, cli, command, line, script */
+Keywords: ["wordpress", "install", "bash", "shell", "cli", "command", "line", "script"]
+---

 All the cool kids are using the command line these days.
 This allows you to run quick commands and little functions that would be too tedious to run with a GUI or just clicking around.